 Of course, like it is often with classic wardrobe essentials, the origin of the blazer is in the military.
 There are different opinions on how this piece of clothes got its name.

 Some historians put its appearance back to 1800 to marine military gear.
-Thus, the it is often claimed that the “original classic blazer” is navy with gold colored brass buttons on the sleeves and for closure.
+Therefore, it is often claimed that the “original classic blazer” is navy with gold colored brass buttons on the sleeves and for closure.
 Other historian explain that the blue and white striped sailor uniform jackets of the HMS Blazer gave the garment its name.
 Some fashion historians say the name referred to the bright blazing red (red guernsey) club jacket of the Cambridge Lady Margret Boat Club.

 Like so often in fashion, fans considered the garment as the essential of cool.
 So they wore them to cheer their teams, and to impress.
-As so often, a sub-tribe’s It piece became mainstream, and hence also entered the work life.
+As so often, a sub-culture’s It piece became mainstream, and hence also entered the work life.
 The traditional school uniform blazer became a key element of Ivy League preppy style.

 Less Formal than a Suit, More Formal than a Sport Jacket

 What’s so great about this attire?
 The difference between a blazer and the jacket of a classic suit is the more casual style of the former.
 On the other end, the former is more formal than a sport jacket.
 Typically, the cloth is very durable.
 Blazers are often the outerwear or cover-up of a uniform in summer.
 Just think of bus drivers in some European countries, airline employees, school uniforms (hence the name school blazer), and of course members of clubs.
-In other words,

-When the dressing situation asks for some sort of formal coat, when in doubt, wear a blazer. #styleadvice Click To TweetA Must-Have to Splurge On
+Tip: When the dressing situation asks for some sort of formal coat, when in doubt, wear a blazer.

 Multiple Ways How to Wear a Blazer

-This coat can be styled as a fake suit with a skirt, with jeans for Casual Friday outfits, with a dress or sheath for a meeting, or with pants as a fake pantsuit.
-It’s perfect to dress up business casual office style a nudge.
+This coat can be styled as a fake suit with a skirt, with jeans for Casual Friday, with a dress or sheath for a meeting, or with pants as a fake pantsuit.
+It’s perfect to dress up business casual style a nudge.
 Why?
 Because it is a bit more formal than a traditional sports coat.
-It also can take you from work to date night.
-Just swap the white button-down shirt for a sexy camisole and the work bag for a clutch.
-For the daring swap the court pumps with pointy toe 4 inch (10 cm) heels.
-It even works with jeans for watching a sports event.
-Just make sure your T-shirt is that of the club you are supposed to cheer for or has at least a color that comes close to the colors of that team.
-More on outfits for watching sports events.

 Wearing a Blazer in a Casual Way